Lyssas/RED/README.md

 Configure RED
 =============

 In this section we cover how to configure parts of the framework to your liking.
+If you are comfortable working with CSS you can open the file

+    RED/site/themes/mytheme/style.css

+In this file you can change mostly anything on the site, for instance background colors and fonts.
+If you wish to further customize your page the guide below shows how to customize the logotype, the page title (slogan), the footer, and the navigation menu.

 Changing the logotype
 ---------------------